+But everybody’s body and comfort levels vary, and factors like posture, clothing, wind, and humidity affect how insulated, or not, you’ll feel.
 The important thing to determine is if you’re a warm or cold sleeper.
 We recommend that cold sleepers choose a bag on the warmer end of the spectrum, even for summer camping.

 Packed size is of particular importance when backpacking.
 Being able to pack your bag into the smallest stuff sack possible means more room for gear (or snacks).
 But, related to the point above, you’ll need to balance this with a bag that’s warm enough.

 Anyone looking to minimize pack weight should consider something like the Questar sleeping bag.
 This 32-degree bag weighs in at just 1 pound 15 oz. and packs down impressively small.